Package {ggforestplotR}

 model

-A fitted model object supported by broom::tidy().
+A fitted model object supported by broom::tidy() or, for mixed models, a broom.mixed tidy method.

 conf.int